‘Mindful, open-hearted walks to nourish your soul’

-Carmen is sharing stories form friends and strangers and with the nation via The Soulwalker podcast.
+Carmen shares stories from friends and strangers with the nation via The Soulwalker Podcast.
 Stories to unveil how we are all feeling in thee times of uncertainty.
 The state of our nation.
 How does this vary from West Whittering, to the Shetland Islands, to St David’s.
 From fishermen and pub landlords to business owners, grandmothers to school leavers.
 What’s really going on.

 In general, we like to start at 11am and walk for approx. 3kms (more or less).
 Walk at whatever pace you want to.
 We start you off, and you can crawl along, or stride out.
 Talk to friends.
 Not talk.
 However you’re feeling.
 It’s okay with us.

 “I count myself lucky to have discovered Carmen and Andrew’s Soulwalk, and the bonding with nature, trees and deep breathing that happens when you do a soulwalk.
 I have met ‘by chance’ some amazing people, and it’s been a breath of fresh air to arrive with no expectations (and I must admit a bit of OMG what people will I meet this week) to discover that on each walk I have been fortunate enough to have had some fantastic conversations and have embraced the unexpected, and the unexpected is what I seem to get each time !!!!!
 I remain a dedicated follower…”